breigo/playground-58w4djk5/markdowns/linq-select.md

 With LINQ, you also can transform data from one representation into another.

-The `Select()` method allows you to project each element of a sequence into a new form.
+The `Select(transformationFunction)` method allows you to project each element of a sequence into a new form.
 The method takes a transformation function as argument.